 9. Goryokaku Park in Hokkaido

-The park is home to 1,500 cherry blossom trees dating back to 1914, when the park was first opened.
-To get the most out of your experience, purchasing the Goryokaku Ohanami Plan is highly recommended, which supplies you with Hokkaido’s famous Genghis Khan Mongolian-style lamb and all the ingredients you need for your very own barbecue.
+The park is home to 1,500 cherry blossom trees dating back to 1914, when it first opened.
+To make the most of your visit, the Goryokaku Ohanami Plan is highly recommended, which includes Hokkaido’s famous Genghis Khan Mongolian-style lamb and all the ingredients needed for a do-it-yourself barbecue.

-For a different experience, come back at night to see the pink trees lit up with red and white lanterns.
+For a different perspective, return in the evening to see the cherry trees illuminated with red and white lanterns.
 Don’t forget to bring along your beverage of choice!

 10. Mount Yoshino in Nara